yasinhessnawi1/tsetlin-hex/README.md

 ### Slow Training

-1. Ensure CUDA is enabled: Check `nvidia-smi`
+1. **Ensure GPU is being used**: Run `nvidia-smi` during training - you should see your Python process listed
+2. **MIG Mode Issue**: See GPU Not Being Used section above
-2. Use CuPy for data generation: `--use-cuda`
+3. Use CuPy for data generation: `--use-cuda`
-3. Reduce dataset size for testing: `--num-train 10000`
+4. Reduce dataset size for testing: `--num-train 10000`

 ## Next Steps